rbarreiro/idrisjs/README.md

 # idrisjs
 Js libraries for idris.

-The only current working part are the modules to gui as single pape web apps.
+The only current working part are the modules for making a gui as single pape web app.

 ### To build
 ```shell